letItCurl/power-chat-vue/README.md

 Noooooooooo! there is no data validation and no uniquess of users...

-# What's next ?

-Let's build somthing with real user auth and data validation.
-<a class='text-center' href="https://github.com/letItCurl/what-is-my-stack">Click here to see my next project !</a>

 # Though

 I'm a rails developer, i see the world in a MVC perspective.
 This way of developing app can be beacome a huge mess very quickly if we don't organise the routes properly.
+It's very fun to see how the way of querying data in firebase is quite the same even if this is not an sql server...

 <p align="center">
 <img src="https://g1f.fr/image/1529503588-fuck-this-raf-je-m-en-fous.gif">
 </p>

+# What's next ?

+Let's build somthing with real user auth and data validation.
+<a class='text-center' href="https://github.com/letItCurl/what-is-my-stack">Click here to see my next project !</a>